allen-cell-animated/volume-viewer/README.md

 There are several ways to deliver volume data to the viewer:

-- load OME-Zarr as publicly accessible web links.
+- Load OME-Zarr from publicly accessible web links.
 Authentication is not explicitly supported in Vol-E.
-- raw TypedArrays of 3d volume data ( see `RawArrayLoader` and `Volume.setChannelDataFromVolume` )
+- Load raw TypedArrays of 3d volume data ( see `RawArrayLoader` and `Volume.setChannelDataFromVolume` ).
-- (legacy) texture atlases as png files or Uint8Arrays containing volume slices tiled across a 2d image ( see `JsonImageInfoLoader` and `Volume.setChannelDataFromAtlas` )
+- (legacy) Load texture atlases as .png files or Uint8Arrays containing volume slices tiled across a 2d image ( see `JsonImageInfoLoader` and `Volume.setChannelDataFromAtlas` ).

 # Example